Seagulls and Bird Phobias

 How can I overcome my fear of seagulls?

-- Gradual exposure: Start with pictures or videos, then progress to observing gulls from a safe distance.
+- Gradual exposure: Start with pictures or videos, then progress to observing gulls from a safe distance and get closer and closer to show your survival part of your brain there is no real threat.

 - Mindfulness techniques: Practise deep breathing and grounding exercises when encountering gulls.

-- Cognitive Behavioral Therapy (CBT): Work with a therapist to challenge and change negative thought patterns about gulls.
+- Cognitive Behavioural Therapy (CBT): Work with a therapist to challenge and change negative thought patterns about gulls.

 - Seek specialised help: Organisations like Creature Courage offer targeted therapy for animal phobias.